-To confirm that these effects are being driven by aid and not GDP, we rerun the specifications in columns 1 and 2 on aid per capita.
+To confirm that these effects are being driven through aid and not GDP we rerun the specifications in columns 1 and 2 on aid per capita.
 While the F-statistics are weaker than in the first two columns, the instrument retains strong predictive power.
-A \$10 increase in the price of oil is associated with more than \$8 of additional aid per capita to Muslim nonoil producers.
+A \$10 increase in the price of oil is associated with more than eight dollars additional aid per capita to Muslim non-oil producers.

 The chief concern with the instrumentation strategy is that it will pick up not only government-to-government aid from Gulf states to poor Muslim countries, but private financial flows as well-in particular, workers' remittances and private charity.
-Ex ante, there is no reason to doubt that salaries sent home by Muslim workers in the oil fields, or Wahabbi charity from Saudi Arabia to Muslim communities in the Sahel, might be substantial.
+Ex ante, there is no reason to doubt that salaries getting sent home from Muslim workers in the oilfields, or Wahabbi charity from Saudi Arabia to Muslim communities in the Sahel, might be substantial.
 (Interestingly, this phenomenon may plague other papers estimating the economic impact of foreign aid, but the concern has not been raised in the literature.)

-There are no direct data available on private charity, but we test for these flows using balance of payments data in Section IIE, where we find little evidence that private charity flows are any concern for the estimation strategy.
-For workers' remittances, using data from the International Monetary Fund (IMF) (with unfortunately limited coverage during the 1970s), we follow a two-part approach.
+There are no direct data available on private charity, but we test for these flows using balance of payments data in sub-section E, where we find little evidence that private charity flows are any concern for the estimation strategy.
+For workers' remittances, using data from the IMF (with unfortunately limited coverage during the 1970s), we follow a two-part approach.
 First, we re-run the first-stage regression with workers' remittances, then remittances combined with aid, as outcome variables.
-With this exercise, we find the aid windfall picked up by the instrument dwarfs any remittance windfall.
-Second, in Section IIIB we rerun our main results controlling for workers' remittances as well as instrumenting for a combined aid plus remittances.
-This exercise changes the magnitude of some of the estimations but does not alter our qualitative conclusions.
+With this exercise we find that the aid windfall picked up by the instrument dwarfs any remittance windfall.
+Second, in section III B we re-run our main results controlling for workers' remittances as well as instrumenting for a combined aid plus remittances.
+This exercise changes the magnitudes of some of the estimations but does not alter our qualitative conclusions.

 Column 5 of Table 1 regresses workers' remittances on the instrument.
-The magnitude of the coefficient (0.022) is less than one-sixth that of the coefficient when combined remittances plus aid are regressed on the instrument (0.139) in column 6.
-So, it appears that an increase in remittances is being picked up by the instrument, but also that the aid windfall dominates any remittance windfall.
+As can be seen, the magnitude of the coefficient (0.022) is less than one sixth that of the coefficient when combined remittances plus aid are regressed on the instrument (0.139) in column 6.
+So it appears that an increase in remittances is being picked up by the instrument, but also that the aid windfall dominates any remittance windfall.
 This should not be surprising for two reasons.
 One, there is no reason to suspect that the oil companies would have raised wages one-for-one with oil prices; likely, the companies and the state would keep most of the rents.
-Two, while there are many workers in the Gulf from primarily Muslim countries, there are also many workers from countries we do not classify as Muslim, such as the Philippines.
+Two, while there are many workers in the Gulf from primarily Muslim countries, there are also many from countries we do not classify as Muslim, like the Philippines.
 Given these results, and the limitations that including the remittance data imposes on the sample size, we proceed through our main results without controlling for remittances, but recognizing that we may be overestimating some coefficients.